wkaisertexas/wkaisertexas.github.io/src/content/blog/cloning-chat-gpt-in-terminal-with-javascript-and-clack.md

 ---
-title: "Clone ChatGPT in Terminal with JavaScript and Clack"
+title: "Clone ChatGPT in your Terminal with JavaScript and Clack"
 description: "Make a nicely formatted ChatBot in your terminal with JavaScript and Clack.
 A great introduction to using APIs to build command line applications."
-pubDate: "Feb 22 2024"
+pubDate: "Feb 6 2024"
 heroImage: "hero.png"
 display: true
 ---